hubtty/hubtty/doc/source/installation.rst

 Debian
 ~~~~~~

-Ghubtty is packaged in Debian and is currently available in:
+Hubtty is packaged in Debian and is currently available in:

  * unstable
  * testing